Revech/FrontEnd-Practice/README.md

 # Repository Description:

-This repository contains my personal practice projects for web development, featuring demo websites built using HTML, CSS, JavaScript, React, PHP, MySQL, and Laravel.
+This repository contains my personal practice projects for web development, featuring demo websites built using HTML, CSS, and JavaScript.
 Each demo includes detailed explanations, offering insights into the development process and serving as a valuable resource for honing web development skills.
 ## Why Is It So Simple?

 The simplicity of this project is intentional.
 By keeping it basic, you can easily delete an element or change it to see how it affects the layout and design.
 Additionally, you'll find some scripts that are commented out.
 These scripts represent alternative methods for achieving the same results.
 Try uncommenting them to see the difference for yourself.